PocketAppZ/Maintenance/README.md

 # Maintenance

+Custom Maintenance - Minimal cleanup just for those maintenance tasks that you repeat regularly.

 Donations go a long way https://www.patreon.com/xCONFLiCTiONx

 <a name="help"></a>
 **HELP SECTION**

 Schedule Tasks:

 You can set scheduled tasks to run whenever you like.
 The following is recommended:

 - Run at logon: No arguments - Set Name to Maintenance - Logon